emad-elsaid/gitmq/README.md

 ```

 And start the consume process, this function will take a block of code that
-accept one parameter which is your message, this function will block your thread
+accept one parameter which is your message, this function is non-blocking
-and execute the block each time a new commit appear in the branch
+it will execute the block of code each time a new commit appear in the branch

 ```ruby
 consumer.consume do |message|